 Why this matters for AI systems

-AI models often operate on aggregated knowledge artifacts rather than raw data.
+AI agents often operate on aggregated knowledge artifacts rather than raw data.
+Examples include:

 - curated datasets